js-jslog/harpguru-scripts/richters-other-56-positions.md

 I will not be surprised to learn that there are others, and I'd love to see them.

-If this sounds like a conspiricy theory then that's deliberate.
-But what I'll show you here won't have you questioning what you knew before so much as seeing it all with much greater clarity, so if you want to know why there are 56 more positions for you to study on a Richter tuned harp, keep listening.
+If this sounds like a conspiricy theory then that's deliberate, actually.
+But what I'll show you won't have you questioning what you knew before so much as seeing it all with much greater clarity, so if you want to know why there are 56 more positions for you to study on a Richter tuned harp, keep listening.